 Visiting

-Our two subterranean spaces offer an intimate encounter with a cross-section of our extensive historic collection of artefacts relating to optometry, the eye and visual health
+Our Museum Display Galleries offer an intimate encounter with a cross-section of our extensive historic collection of artefacts relating to optometry, the eye and visual health.

-The Giles Room: sight-testing equipment, ophthalmic lenses, symbolism of the eye, ocular anatomy and hygiene, prosthetics and contact lenses
+The Giles Room: sight-testing equipment, ophthalmic lenses, symbolism of the eye, ocular anatomy, disease and hygiene, prosthetics and contact lenses.

-The Sutcliffe Room: antique spectacles and other vision aids, including sunglasses, monocles, spyglasses, opera glasses and cameras
+The Sutcliffe Room: antique spectacles and other vision aids, including sunglasses, monocles, spyglasses, opera glasses, teelscopes, microscopes and cameras.

 Availability: Monday-Friday 10am-4pm (last appointment)